Variety of power sums and divisors in the moduli space of cubic fourfolds

+In order to prove these results, we were led to introduce new divisors in the moduli space of cubic fourfolds, that is divisors in $\PP(S^3V)$ invariant under the action of $PGl(6)$, along which properties stated above fail.
+Many $PGl(6)$-invariant divisors were already known: the discriminant hypersurface parameterizing singular cubic fourfolds and the infinite sequence of divisors of smooth cubic fourfolds containing a smooth surface which is not homologous to a complete intersection, introduced by Brendan Hassett \cite{Ha}.
+The latter sequence includes the Beauville-Donagi hypersurface parameterizing Pfaffian cubics.
+These are all Noether-Lefschetz divisors.
 Concerning the new divisors $D_{rk3}$, $D_{copl}$ and $D_{V-ap}$ we introduce in this paper (see Section \ref{sec1}), we prove that $D_{V-ap}$ is not a Noether-Lefschetz divisor, and it is presumably the case that neither $D_{rk3}$ nor $D_{copl}$ are Noether-Lefschetz divisors.
 We do not know whether the Iliev-Ranestad divisor $D_{IR}$ parameterizing the Iliev-Ranestad cubics is a Noether-Lefschetz divisor.
-As the Picard rank of the variety $VSP(F,10)$ jumps to $2$ along this divisor as a consequence of Theorem \ref{3.7}, proving that it is not a Noether-Lefschetz divisor could have been another approach to Theorem \ref{main}.
+As a consequence of Theorem \ref{3.7}, the Picard rank of the variety $VSP(F,10)$ jumps to $2$ along this divisor.
+Therefore proving that $D_{IR}$ is not a Noether-Lefschetz divisor could have been another approach to Theorem \ref{main}.